trankimtung/aws-llmops-workshop/docs/README.md

 # Operationalize Generative AI applications on AWS

 With the rising popularity of Generative Artificial Intelligence (GenAI), organizations are experimenting with Large Language Models (LLMs) and observe the immediate benefit they provide to their business.
 Thus, LLMs become a part of an organization technology stack.
-The need to integrate these models lifecycle into the software development lifecycle (SDLC), establishing best practices to optimize speed, cost, and quality, becomes a priority.
+The need to integrate these models' lifecycle into the software development lifecycle (SDLC), establishing best practices to optimize speed, cost, and quality, becomes a priority.

 This workshop will give you hands-on experience operationalizing Generative AI applications on AWS.